 For a number of reasons oak became the preferred material used when building barrels.
 Oak wood is much softer, meaning that it only needed minimal toasting, and thus was easier to bend into the traditional barrel shape than palm wood.
 This ease of use meant that total production time was significantly reduced compared to palm wood.
 Additionally, oak was and is abundant in the forests of continental Europe, meaning less transport was necessary.
 Finally, oak, with its tight grain, offered a waterproof storage medium.

 By the first century BC, the Romans were distributing wine throughout the Mediterranean.
 After transporting wine in barrel for extended periods of time, they began to realise that these oak barrels imparted new, pleasant qualities to the wine.
 They wrote that the oak contact made the wine softer and smoother, and with some wines, it also improved their taste.
-The Romans recorded that wines developed new non-fruit scents such as clove, cinnamon, allspice or vanilla.
-When drunk, they observed additional flavours such as caramel, vanilla and butter.
 Over time, merchants, wine producers, and armies alike, found that the longer the wine remained inside the barrels, the more qualities the oak would impart to the wine, and thus grew the importance of oak in winemaking.

 Generally speaking there are three primary sources of oak for production of barrels for use in winemaking.
 These are France, America and several nations across Central and Eastern Europe, which for the purpose of this article I shall bulk together.
 In America the oak species used in making barrels is Quercus Alba and in much of France and Central/Eastern Europe it is Quercus Patraea with a little Quercus Robur in the forest of Limousin, France.
 The species and origin of the oak widely determines the physiological composition of the wood and thus the way in which it will influence a finished wine.